xchainjs/xchainjs-lib/packages/xchain-thorchain-amm/spec.md

   return "destination asset not on pool list"

 If valueofRUNE(inbound fee + outbound fee) > valueOfRUNE(inboundAsset)
- return "insufficent inbound asset amount "
+ return "insufficient inbound asset amount "

 If sourceAsset == destinationAsset
      return "source and destination cannot be the same"